Coronary Artery Bypass Graft Surgery

 Coronary artery bypass surgery: Off-pump procedure

-- Once your doctor has opened the chest, he or she will stabilize the area around the artery to be bypassed with a special instrument.
+- Once your doctor has opened the chest, the area around the artery is stabilized for the bypass.

 - The rest of the heart will continue to function and pump blood through the body.